Sacsayhuamán: Description

 There were many buildings within the fortress, some small, one over the other, and others, which were large, were underground.
 They made two blocks of buildings, one larger than the other, wide and so well-built, that I know not how I can exaggerate the art with which the stones are laid and worked; and they say that the subterranean edifices are even better.
 Other things were told me, which I do not repeat, because I am not certain of their accuracy.
 This fortress was commenced in the time of Ynca Yupanqui.
 His son, Tupac Inca, as well as Huayna Ccapac and Huascar, worked much at it, and although it is still worthy of admiration, it was formerly without comparison grander.
 When the Spaniards entered Cuzco, the Indians of Quizquiz had already collected great treasure; but some was still found, and it is believed that there is a great quantity in the vicinity.
 It would be well to give orders for the preservation of what is left of this fortress, and of that of Huarcu,[210] as memorials of the grandeur of this people, and even for utility, as they could be made serviceable at so little cost.

-After ambushing Atahualpa during the Spanish Conquest of Peru, Francisco Pizarro sent Martin Bueno and two other Spaniards to help transport gold and silver from the Temple of Coricancha in Cusco to Cajamarca, where the Spaniards were based.
+After ambushing Atahualpa during the Spanish Conquest of Peru, Francisco Pizarro sent Martín Bueno and two other Spaniards to help transport gold and silver from the Temple of Coricancha in Cusco to Cajamarca, where the Spaniards were based.
 They found the Temple of the Sun "covered with plates of gold", which the Spanish supposedly ordered removed as payment for Atahualpa's ransom.
 Seven hundred plates were removed, and added to two hundred cargas of gold transported back to Cajamarca.